Rujullll/Rujullll/README.md

 ## Hi 👋 MY name is Rujul
 ## Tech lexicographer

 I'm Rujul, a third-year student at Thapar University.
-I excel in various tech domains, from C++ and CSS to Java and Python.
-As the "General Secretary" of the OWASP Student Chapter, I am dedicated to integrating security into my coding journey.
+I excel in various tech domains, from C++ and CSS to Java and Python.🎧 As the "General Secretary" of the OWASP Student Chapter, I am dedicated to integrating security into my coding journey.

 <li> 🌍 I'm based in India </li>